• Skip to primary navigation

 K-ETA and Q-Code

-The K-ETA, introduced to streamline entry into Korea, is not required for American citizens within the stated visa-free period.
+The Korea travel requirements, introduced to streamline entry into Korea, is not required for American citizens within the stated visa-free period.
 However, travelers who do need a K-ETA should obtain it at least 72 hours before traveling, and once approved, it is valid for 2 years.

 Upon arrival, visitors may need to present a Q-Code, part of Korea's health declaration and contact-tracing initiative, which simplifies the process by allowing travelers to enter their health information before departure.